• Coursework and Dissertation Help

 Footage of Hitler reflected in a glass display, IWM 2016.
 Photo: Jaime Ashworth.

-As a blogger with a background in Holocaust Studies, Godwin’s Law (sometimes the authoritative-sounding reductio ad Hitlerum) presents some problems for me.
+As a blogger with a background in Holocaust Studies, Godwin’s Law (sometimes the authoritative-sounding reductio ad Hitlerum) is a constant source of controversy.
 As originally formulated by Mike Godwin in 1990, it runs:

 As an online discussion grows longer, the probability of a comparison involving Hitler approaches 1.